herculesbroken11/AI-Trading-Bot-Retail-POS-/TESTING_GUIDE.md

 - Maximum date range: 60 days for all-accounts, 1 year for account-specific

 **✅ Success Criteria:**
+- Can retrieve account numbers and hash values
 - Can retrieve account information
-- Can retrieve positions
+- Can retrieve positions (empty array is normal)
 - Can retrieve orders
-- No 401/403 errors
+- No 401/403/400 errors

 ---